hubmannj/NWTK-Cheatsheet/Cisco.md

-# Here you will be able to find Cisco Router and Switch Configurations for Certain Topics
+# Here you will be able to find Cisco Router and Switch configurations for certain topics

-Topics: Etherchanneling, OSPF, VLAN´s, STP and so on.
+Topics: Etherchanneling, OSPF, VLAN´s, STP, RIP, FHRP and so on.
-I am going to show some Configurations splitted in Router and Switch.
-I will describe how these Configs work and how you are able to connect it with a Router or a Switch.
+I am going to show some configurations splitted in Router and Switch.
+I will describe how these configs work and how you are able to connect it with a Router or a Switch.

 # TABLE OF CONTENT